A Weekend in Belgrade

 Restaurants in Belgrade

-In Canada, we are accustomed to smoke-free restaurants and it is hard to imagine going back to smoke-filled food and beverage establishments.
+In Canada, we are accustomed to smoke-free restaurants, and it is hard to imagine going back to smoke-filled food and beverage establishments.

 We apologized for not being used to the smoke.
 Instead of helping us out, he gave us a judging look and reminded us that we were in Serbia now.

-While he certainly had a point and you have to adjust when you travel, customer service, in general, seemed to lag behind in Belgrade compared to what we have experienced in most parts of the world.
+While he certainly had a point and you have to adjust when you travel, customer service, in general, seemed to lag in Belgrade compared to what we have experienced in most parts of the world.
 The one exception was a fabulous dinner we enjoyed at Restaurant Question Mark ?
 More about this later.

 The early morning sun in downtown Belgrade